 I’ve been advised that I have to amend my existing Product Descriptions.
 Why?

 This is probably because your existing Product Descriptions are too short or have been copied directly from your supplier.
 It could also be because the formatting of your Product Descriptions is incorrect - the use of too many different kinds of fonts, font colours and so on within a Product Description does not make for a positive customer experience.

 What needs to be in my Product Description?

 A good Product Description consists of features - these can be traits unique to the Product such as features, functionality, measurements and specifications, for example - and a body of text.
-The features, usually bullet-pointed, will list all of the useful points about the Product so a customer can determine the characteristics at glance.
-The text however, is to give the customer reasons to buy the Product.
+The features, usually bullet-pointed, will list all of the useful points about the Product so a customer can determine the characteristics at a glance.
+The text, however, is to give the customer reasons to buy the Product.
 You need to tell them why they need the Product, how it can be used and what it is compatible with.
 If you can, try and reduce ‘buyer’s guilt’ too by detailing the potential usability and longevity the customer can expect from the Product in question.

 When writing your Product Descriptions, you need to:

-- Identify your target Market and write for them;
+- Identify your target market and write for them;

 - Detail the Product benefits;